pushkar-saraf/moments/README.md

 $ pdm install
 ```

+Create a .env file in the root folder and add asure vision credentials
+> ENDPOINT=YOUR ENDPOINT
+> KEY=YOUR KEY

 > [!TIP]
-> If you don't have PDM installed, you can create a virtual environment with `venv` and install dependencies with `pip install -r requirements.txt`.
+> If you don't have PDM installed, you can create a virtual environment with `venv` and install
+> dependencies with `pip install -r requirements.txt`.

 To initialize the app, run the `flask init-app` command: